 Flags made prior to the Civil War comprising less than one percent of 19th century flags that have survived into the 21st century.
 Before this time the Stars & Stripes was simply not used for most of the same purposes we employ it in today.
 Private individuals did not typically display it in their yards and porches.
 Parade flags didn't often decorate carriages and horses.
 Places of business rarely hung flags in their windows.
 Even the military did not use the flag in a manner that most people might think.
 Most people would be surprised to learn that the infantry wasn’t authorized to carry the Stars & Stripes until the late 1830’s, and even then did not often exercise the right, because it was neither required nor customary.
 In early America, the flags of ground troops were often limited to the flag of their own regiment, with a design peculiar to the unit.
 Private use of the national flag rose swiftly following the Confederate attack on Fort Sumter, then exploded in 1876.

-The combination of all of this flag's marvelous features, in addition to its early date, place it among the elite of the examples that I have been privileged to handle.
+The combination of all of this flag's marvelous features, in addition to its early date, place it among the most elite within the examples that I have been privileged to handle.

-Mounting: The flag has been mounted and framed within our own conservation lab, which is led by masters degree trained staff.
+Mounting: The flag has been mounted and framed within our own conservation lab, which is led by expert staff.
 We take great care in the mounting and preservation of flags and have framed thousands of examples.